MariaMelnik/flutter_date_pickers/README.md

 If selected range or week pretends to include such disabled date `UnselectablePeriodException` occurs.
 To handle it - pass `onSelectionError` callback to date picker.

-## How to give special decorations for some dates
+## How to make special decorations for some dates
 By default cells are decorated with `datePickerStyles` slyles (or default if no styles was passed to date picker).
 If you need special decoration for some days use `eventDecorationBuilder`.
 Currently only for `DayPicker`, `WeekPicker` and `RangePicker`.

 - If date is not selected basic styles will be merged with styles from `eventDecorationBuilder`.
 - If date is current date styles from `eventDecorationBuilder` win (if there are).
-- Otherwise basic styles win.
+- Otherwise basic styles (`datePickerStyles`) win.

 ## What time I will get after selection?
 If one day selected: